shacron/sled/README.md

 ## Status

+This is very much a work in progress and evolving rapidly.
+If you plan to modify the code, expect changes.
+An official release will be made when things are in a more stable state.

 ### RISCV

 RISCV cores are at an advanced state.
 They are able to run standalone binaries (i.e., things that don't require mode changes or generally access CSRs).